-Paris is a beautiful city to explore, whether on foot, via a tour operator in a little 2CV car or just lose yourself on a walk along the River Seine and pick up a classic, handprinted or antique French souvenir from the bouquinistes.
+Paris is a beautiful city to explore, whether on foot, via a tour in a little 2CV car or just lose yourself on a walk along the River Seine and pick up a classic, handprinted or antique French souvenir from the bouquinistes.

 Although every film of Paris features views of the Eiffel Tower and there are lots of lovely hotels in Paris with views of the Eiffel Tower too, but there is so much more to discover, and our list offers you all sorts of options to explore the city from the rooftops.